Wizards & Muggles: Part 2 A Wizarding “World”

 The corruption at the heart of wizarding society has reached the point that the truth is something that no one will take the responsibility for preserving.
 Nor does anyone in authority recognize that truth even needs to be preserved.
 And that can only lead to disaster.

 At the end of HBP I thought that the situation could only worsen.
 The removal of the threat of Lord Voldemort would not solve this problem.
 If anything, his removal would accelerate it.
 Which in the end will result in a society without truth, without justice, without any of the virtues which merit upholding.
-At the very best, a society of “nice” will have replaced whatever value is understood to be inherent in “good”.
+At the very best, a society of “nice” will have replaced whatever value is understood to be inherent in the concept of “good”.
 Let alone that of “best”.
 And all judgements will be subjective.

 As it turns out, the situation at the end of DHs was even worse than I could have anticipated.
 Rowling has deliberately pushed the ww into the worst position it has been in living memory, and summarily left it there.